abtv/trucker/README.md

 ## Prerequisites

-You have to install and run Redis server
+You have to install and run Redis server before running the app or tests

 ## Running